SAP-samples/teched2023-AD161/exercises/Ex1/README.md

 You should see the central entry point for SAP Build development in SAP BTP.

-The "lobby"may already contain multiple projects created in this account.
+The "lobby" may already contain multiple projects created in this account.

 ![](/exercises/Ex1/images/Lobby.png)